yashapatel131/KDD_GroupProject/README.md

 # Machine Learning
 The machine learning models that were used in this modeling process were: decision tree, random forest,  and a deep neural network.

+With the decision tree model we used a 70/30 split of the data allocating 70% to the training data and 30% to the testing.
+During the process we were also able to create a function to obtain the max depth for the model.
+With these results we were then able create two decision trees with the top two max depths.

 # Evaluation

 # Conclusion